Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeBreadcrumb(ds: DesignSystem, options?: ComposeOptions<FASTBreadcrumb>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeBreadcrumbItem" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeBreadcrumbItem" is marked as @public, but its signature references "BreadcrumbItemStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeBreadcrumbItem(ds: DesignSystem, options?: ComposeOptions<FASTBreadcrumbItem, BreadcrumbItemStatics>): FASTElementDefinition;